PiwikPRO/PPMS-PublicDocs/analytics/js_tracking_api.rst

 .. data:: dimension

     Custom dimension that should be tracked with this action.
+See :ref:`Custom Dimensions` for more details on custom dimensions.

     Example::